 1. pay a little now to save a lot later

 Now imagine a world without car insurance.
 Each time you take the expensive machine out for a spin, you’re essentially risking your bank account and some or all of your assets.
+Even a simple windshield replacement which has a high probability of being required for just about any accident will set you back considerably without insurance.

 An accident is more than an inconvenience.
 After all, the average property damage cost of a car accident in 2013, according to the National Safety Council, was $9,300.
 And that’s not including accidents that cause disabling injuries, which averaged out to $80,700 per crash.
 Luckily there is also the option of getting in contact with a great mechanic for your bonnet scoop that are selling new and second hand parts.

 A car insurance policy protects your finances from these astronomical (and unexpected) expenses.
 Aside from helping you with the cost of an accident, your car insurer can help protect you (and your assets) from liability lawsuits through your policy’s liability coverage.
+Not to mention, if the accident is serious enough you’ll be looking at a legal court case.
+If that’s the case you will need auto accident representation.
+If your vehicle is insured, they will help you find someone they deem reliable quickly.

 A policy that includes liability coverage with high limits, comprehensive and collision coverage for your car, and medical payments coverage for you and your passengers can save you thousands after an accident.